Python library

 Monitor Progress

-If you provided your weights & biases API key, check the learning progress of your fine-tuning job at wandb.ai, for example, with my wandb user configurations, I would go to: https://wandb.ai/<username>/together?workspace=user-<username>
+If you provided your weights & biases API key, you can also check the learning progress of your fine-tuning job at wandb.ai, for example, with my wandb user configurations, I would go to: https://wandb.ai/<username>/together?workspace=user-<username>

 where <username>